Innovate UK Smart grants: January 2024

 - being developed, planned and resourced beyond the end of the Innovate UK funded project, taking into account the focus of any project partners and their existing commitments

-- fitting with and complementing your ongoing business planning and development, product offerings and organisational structure to maximise chances of success
+- fitting in with and complementing your ongoing business planning and development, product offerings and organisational structure to maximise chances of success